GeoSmartCity-CIP/OpenTripPlanner/README.md

 ## GSC-Opentripplanner

-GSC-Opentripplanner is a OTP's customization that adds the calculation on the production of CO2 to the paths obtained.
+GSC-Opentripplanner is a OTP's customization that adds the calculation on the production of CO2 to the paths obtained and the new modal "drive to park".